 The Gish Gallop, named after creationist Duane Gish, is a rhetorical strategy of “drowning your opponent in a flood of individually weak arguments in order to prevent rebuttal of the whole argument collection without great effort.”
 Donald Trump’s variant of the Gish Gallop substitutes weak arguments with scandals and outrage, any one of which would normally be a political career-ender.
 But because Trump generates as many outrages in a day as most politicians do in a year, his political career stays alive.
 How?
 Because he presents too many targets for his opponents to get any purchase against a single one, and they exhaust themselves.
+It’s the political equivalent of a bed of nails, where the sheer number spreads the pressure out so that no single outrage can stab you and give you tetanus.

-In Trump’s hands, this strategy — wearing out and outlasting any opposition by giving it too many targets — has been extremely effective.
+In Trump’s hands, this strategy—wearing out and outlasting any opposition by giving it too many targets—has been extremely effective.
 He’s been deploying it throughout the campaign and now the transition, and there’s no doubt his presidency will be the same.

 So what can be done?
 I’m a historian, not an activist, but it seems to me that opposition to the Trump administration will need to be more focused and targeted if it is to have any chance of success.
 As Andrew MacDougall remarked, in a slightly different context: “One thing is certain: To howl indiscriminately is to play Trump’s game.”
 But I see too many people too invested in the howl.